Linuxfabrik/monitoring-plugins/check-plugins/docker-swarm/README.md

 ## Overview

 Checks whether the local node participates in a Docker Swarm and whether the cluster is healthy.
 On every node the local swarm state is verified (active, pending, inactive, locked, error).
 On a manager node the check additionally lists all cluster nodes, alerts on nodes that are down and verifies that the managers still form a quorum, so a lost or unreachable manager is caught before the control plane fails.
 Node availability (active, pause, drain) is reported for context but does not raise an alert, since draining a node is a deliberate operator action.
 Podman does not support swarm mode, so there is no Podman counterpart to this check.
+Supports extended reporting via `--lengthy`.
 Requires root or sudo.

 **Important Notes:**